diegotyner/Vault-Deployment/content/Coding/Projects.md

 Canvas downloader tool

 Audiobook download and stream app
+- maybe just audio editor?

 Algorithm to neural network compiler

+SJC Airport effect?
+"Clockclock24"

 ### Just fun to think about
 [[Blocks-World]]
 [[Notion-Blog]] - This one could be fun, but the time to benefit ratio is kind of awful.
+Notion exists lol.
 [[Embedded-Project]]